 The Agents page in PushMetrics, listing every agent in the workspace

-This page is for workspace admins.
-It walks you through setting up an agent, picking what it can do, and putting limits on it.
+This one's for workspace admins.
+It walks through setting up an agent, deciding what it can do, and putting sensible limits on it.

-• Inbound Channels for connecting agents to Slack channels
+• Inbound Channels: wire agents up to specific Slack channels.

-• Usage for workspace-wide token and cost reporting
+• Usage: token and cost reporting across every agent.

 Creating a new agent